jhunt/vex/README.md

        or float64 (N=64) floating point number, and printed in decimal formatting (dd.dddd).

+  %T   Interpret the next 32 bits as an unsigned integer, and
+       treat that value as a UNIX epoch timestamp (seconds since Jan 1 1970 UTC), and print a human-readable date.
+Handy for finding those embedded timestamps!

   %e   Interpret the next N bits as an IEEE-754 float32(N=32)
        or float64 (N=64) floating point number, and printed in scientific notation (d.dddddeD).